• Français

 Become a Member

 Membership in CAHR is open to all who are involved in or interested in HIV research in Canada.
-CAHR Members consist of Canadian (or permanent resident resident) academic researchers, students, fellows & trainees, and community-based researchers.
-All others, including NGO and government agency representatives, nurses, employees of pharmaceutical companies and HIV community members are considered to be Associates.
+CAHR Members consist of Canadian (or permanent resident) academic researchers, students, fellows & trainees, and community-based researchers.
+All others, including NGO and government agency representatives, employees of pharmaceutical companies and HIV community members are considered to be Associates.
 Associates receive mailings and enjoy all the benefits of membership, but may not vote at the annual general meeting.

 The membership year for CAHR begins at the start of the annual CAHR Conference and continues until the start of the next annual CAHR Conference.
 All membership fees received in a calendar year will be good to the end of that calendar year and up until the start of the next Conference.
 However, if someone joins by registering for the CAHR Conference, that registration includes membership fees for the coming year, beginning at the start of the Conference.